ahyaghoubi/FTP-Server/README.md

 ### Starting the FTP Server

-Once the server is running, it will listen on all available network interfaces (0.0.0.0) on port 21.
+Once the server is running, it will listen on all available network interfaces (`0.0.0.0`) on the specified port.
 You can connect to the server from another machine on your local network using an FTP client like FileZilla or a command-line FTP client, using the provided username and password.

-**Important**: On some systems (especially Linux and macOS), you may need elevated privileges (e.g., using `sudo`) to bind to port 21 since it's a privileged port.
+**Important**: If running on a privileged port (e.g., 21), elevated privileges may be required:

 ```bash
 sudo python ftp_server.py